-- 10.2.1 Alley.
-A public or private right-of-way primarily designed to serve as secondary access to the side or rear of those properties whose principal frontage is on some other street. - 10.2.2 Applicant.
+- Alley.
+A public or private right-of-way primarily designed to serve as secondary access to the side or rear of those properties whose principal frontage is on some other street. - Applicant.
 The owner of land proposed to be subdivided or his authorized representative.
-Consent shall be required from the legal owner of the premises(s). - 10.2.3 Architect.
-Any architect or landscape architect certified and registered by the State Board of Architectural and Engineer Examiners pursuant to Title 62, Chapter 2, and Tennessee Code Annotated, to practice in Tennessee. - 10.2.4 Assisted Living Facility.
-A type of housing and limited care that is designed for senior citizens or those with physical or mental disabilities who need some assistance with daily activities but do not require full-time care in a nursing home. - 10.2.5 Arterial Street or Road.
-A major public way intended to move traffic to and from major indus- trial areas or a route for traffic between communities or large area and which has an average daily traffic count in excess of 3,000.
+Consent shall be required from the legal owner of the premises(s). - Architect.
+Any architect or landscape architect certified and registered by the State Board of Architectural and Engineer Examiners pursuant to Title 62, Chapter 2, and Tennessee Code Annotated, to practice in Tennessee. - Assisted Living Facility.
+A type of housing and limited care designed for senior citizens or those with physical or mental disabilities who need assistance with daily activities but do not require full-time care in a nursing home. - Arterial Street or Road.
+A major public way intended to move traffic to and from major industrial areas or a route for traffic between communities or large areas and which has an average daily traffic count in excess of 3,000. - Base Flood Elevation.
+The highest elevation, expressed in feet above sea level, of the level of flood waters occurring in the regulatory base flood. - Base Map.
+A map having sufficient points of reference, such as state, county or municipal boundary lines, streets, easements, and other selected physical features to allow the plotting of other data. - Block.
+A tract of land bounded by a road or street or by public parks, cemeteries, railroad right of ways or shorelines or waterways or a combination of such. - Building.
+Any structure built for the support, shelter or enclosure of persons, animals, or movable property of any kind and includes any structure. - Building Setback Line.
+A line in the interior of a lot which is generally parallel to and a specified distance from the street right-of-way line or lines; which creates a space between such lines in which no building shall be placed. - Buildable Area of a Lot.
+That portion of a lot bounded by the required rear and side yards and the building setback line.